lacarabela/Football-Manager/README.md

 ## Downloading and Importing Custom Views

 To ensure you extract the correct data from Football Manager for use with this tool, please make sure you have downloaded the source code.
-The views that will be imported can be found in the folder named 'FM Views'
+The views that will be imported can be found in the folder named 'FM_views'

 ### Applying the Views